monome/grid-studies-max/index.md

 	/monome/grid/key x y z

 Where x,y is the position and z indicates key down (1) or key up (0).
+Note here that x,y position is 'zero referenced' so 0,0 is the upper-left key and 15,7 is the lower-right.

 Other messages (such as connect and disconnect) come from this same outlet, so we want to filter for the key messages.

 Change the `print` object to `route /monome/grid/key` and then see the output from the route.

 We now have a list of 3 numbers according to each key action.
 Use an unpack to break this down further into individual numbers.

 Create a 16x8 matrixctrl object by typing:

 	matrixctrl @columns 16 @rows 8